sonic-net/SONiC/doc/snmp-schema-addition.md

 - "type":  Optional, if ommited defaults to 'ro', there are 2 possible values:
            "ro": read-only, the only implemented method at this time.
            "rw": well you never know - here for completeness but unused in the code.
-- "acl":   allows to override the default SNMP_ACL definition ( useful for management VRFs? ).
 - "pass_trough": used for pass-trough definitions - currently the config only has one hard-coded pass-through defined for SysDescription.

 ### Files needing modification for implementation ###